Esusi/OxfordBookwormsLibrary/A07Chapter 5.md

 ​	Merrick did not move.
 For nearly half a minute he stood and looked at her with his mouth open.
 Then he spoke , in his strange slow voice.

 ​	How ..how do you do , Your Majesty, he said But I don't think the Queen understood him, because he tried to get down on his knees at the same time.
 It was very difficult for him, bacause of his enormous legs.

+​	No, please， Mr Merrick, do get up, said the Queen.
+I would like to talk  to you.
+Can we sit at your table?

+​	Yes.yes of course, he said.
+They sat at the table.
+She took his left hand, the good hand , in hers.
+She looked at the hand carefully, and then smiled at Merrick again.

+​	I often read about you in the newpapers, she said.
+You are a very interesting man, Mr Merrick.
+You have a very difficult life, but people say you're happy.
+Is it true?
+Are you happy now?

+​	Oh, yes, Your Majesty, yes! said Merrick.
+I 'm a very happy man!
+I have a hom here now. and friends, and my books.
+I'm happy every hour of the day!

+​	What a wonderful story! she said.
+I'm very please to hear it now.,tall me about your reading.
+I see you have a lot of books here.

+​	Oh, Yes,Your Majesty.
+I love my books, said Merrick .And for nearly half an hour they sat and talked about books.
+The Queen gave him alittle book, and some red flowers, before she left.

+​	After her visit, Merrick began to sing.
+He could not sing easily, of course, because of his mouth, but all that day there a strange happy noise in his room.
+He looked at the flowers carefully, and put them on his table,.

+​	He had many visits from the Queen, and at Chrismas him a Christmas card.

+​	Windsor Castle

+​	20th December 1888

+​	Dear Josph

+​	Here is a small Christmas present for you.
+I think it looks like me, doesn't it?
+I do like visiting you very much, and I am going to come to the hospital again in the New Year.

+​	Happy Christmas!

+​	Your friend

+​	Alexandra

+​	The present was a picture of Queen Alexandra, with her nameon it.
+Merrick cried over it, and put it carefully by the bed in his room.
+Then he sat down and wrote a letter to the Queen.
+It was the first letter of his life.

+​	The London Hospital

+​	23rd December 1888

+​	My dear Queen

+​	Thank you very, very, much for your wonderful card and the beautiful picture.
+It is the best thing in my room, the very best,the most beautiful thing I have.
+This is the first Christmas in my life, and my first Christmas present.
+Perhaps I had a Christmas with my mother once, but I do  not remember it.
+I have my monther's picture too, and she is beautiful,like you.But now I know many famous ladies and kind people like Dr Treves, and I am a very happy man.
+I am happy too because I am going to see you in the New Year.

+​	Happy Christmas to you,my dear friend.

+​	With all my love

+​	Joseph Merrick